Erika Kullberg’s Flight Delay Compensation: What You’re Entitled to and How To Get It

 LISTEN: Don’t Fly Unless You Know This New Airline Law

-International Flight Delay Compensation
+EU Flight Delay Compensation

 If you’re traveling internationally, it’s a good idea to familiarize yourself with relevant overseas flight delay laws.

-European flight delay compensation policies (specifically EU 261) are more generous than U.S. flight delay compensation policies.
 They legally apply to any flight within the European Union (and some European countries outside the Union), regardless of whether or not the carrier itself is European.
 They also apply to European carriers that depart from areas outside Europe.

 The amount and type of compensation may vary for an international flight delay or cancellation.
 It depends not only on the flight's jurisdiction but also on its distance and delay length.

-For example, if a Ryanair flight from London to Rome has a controllable departure delay of two hours or more, passengers are entitled to complimentary meals and refreshments.
-If a United Airlines flight from Paris to New York is canceled a few days before its scheduled departure, passengers are entitled to 600 euros (around $650) as well as reimbursement or rerouting.
+If a United Airlines flight from Paris to New York is canceled a few days before its scheduled departure, passengers are entitled to 600 euros (around US$625) as well as reimbursement or rerouting.

-READ MORE: Baggage Delay Insurance: How It Works
+RELATED: Baggage Delay Insurance: How It Works

 How To Get Compensation for a Delayed Flight